Contract Compliance Agent

 Challengeable by: Auditor

-Substantiate ESG taxonomy claims under EU Taxonomy + CSRD ESRS Are sustainability claims in the contract (carbon-neutral, science-based-targets-aligned, taxonomy-eligible activities) substantiated by verifiable data?
+Substantiate ESG taxonomy claims under the EU Taxonomy and CSRD ESRS Are sustainability claims in the contract (carbon-neutral, science-based-targets-aligned, taxonomy-eligible activities) substantiated by verifiable data?
 AI Agent Vendor

-LLM-supported substantiation of ESG claims under EU Taxonomy Regulation 2020/852 (six environmental objectives plus DNSH Do No Significant Harm criteria plus minimum safeguards including OECD Guidelines compliance) plus CSRD ESRS E1 (Climate Change), ESRS E2 (Pollution), ESRS E3 (Water), ESRS E4 (Biodiversity), ESRS E5 (Resource Use and Circular Economy); cross-check against SBTi Science Based Targets initiative validation, CDP disclosure, GRESB benchmark, GHG Protocol Scope 1+2+3 emissions, plus EU Green Claims Directive 2024 substantiation requirements.
-Greenwashing prosecution risk: ASA UK + ACM Netherlands + AGCM Italy active 2024 enforcement
+LLM-supported substantiation of ESG claims under the EU Taxonomy Regulation 2020/852 (its six environmental objectives, the Do No Significant Harm criteria, and the minimum safeguards including OECD Guidelines compliance) and the CSRD ESRS environmental standards E1 through E5.
+Claims are cross-checked against SBTi target validation, CDP disclosure, the GRESB benchmark, GHG Protocol Scope 1, 2, and 3 emissions, and the EU Green Claims Directive 2024 substantiation requirements.
+Greenwashing prosecution risk is real, with active 2024 enforcement by the ASA in the UK, the ACM in the Netherlands, and the AGCM in Italy.

 Decision Record